Progress . . .

 Email and phone remain the best ways to get hold of us quickly.

 In the last few years, we have become interested in the use of finely-ground volcanic rock dust as a way of enriching the mineral content of the soil, and so improving the nutritive quality of plants grown in that soil.
-As we tackle bringing our own land back into ‘good heart’, we are starting to use SEER Rockdust and have also become stockists for local customers.
-See our SEER Rockdust page for more information.
+As we are trying to bring our own land back into ‘good heart’, we have been using volcanic rock dust and have also become stockists for local customers.
+See our REMIN page for more information.

 Almost since the start of this website, we had a link with Amazon so that you could buy books we recommend.
 Allegations about tax and treatment of employees led to us cutting our link with Amazon, but you can still buy books through us.
 See our Gardening Books page for the links to Books etc.

-As we started selling Rockdust, and getting into selling some veg again, we realised that we all use ‘plastic’ much more these days, so we now have facilities for card payments here on site, not just over the internet.
+As we started selling rock dust, and getting into selling some fruit and vegetables again, we realised that we all use ‘plastic’ much more these days, so we now have facilities for card payments here in our Farm Shop.